Allighane History, Family Crest & Coats of Arms

 Early History of the Allighane family

-Another 146 words (10 lines of text) covering the years 161 and 1613 are included under the topic Early Allighane History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Allighane research.
+Another 79 words (6 lines of text) covering the years 161 and 1613 are included under the topic Early Allighane History in all our PDF Extended History products and printed products wherever possible.

 Allighane Spelling Variations